 The system plays a vital role in promoting genealogical research, computer and internet access, and early and adult literacy through programs such as preschool story time, adult book clubs, and summer reading programs.
 The local history and genealogy collection is housed in the Antoinette "Ann" Rogers Memorial Room of the main library in Walhalla.
+The collection includes microfilm of local newspapers, as well as local histories, family histories, cemetery records, and a small collection of local historical maps.
 As part of the State Library's Digitization in a Box Initiative, the Oconee Library is digitizing books, pamphlets and other documents that relate to aspects of Oconee County history.
 Many of these are works by local authors, which were originally published in very small editions and are no longer available for sale in a print version.
 Access to e-books and downloadable audio is also available, along with online access to thousands of magazines, newspapers, and reference books.
 To encourage STEM (Science, Math, Engineering and Technology) learning opportunities for area teens, the library has introduced a telescope lending program and 3D modeling software and printing services.
 Other community events held at the libraries are family movie nights, children and teen craft workshops, and writing contests.

 c.
-Fine and Performing Arts Centers and Related Community Facilities and Programs
+Fine and Performing Arts Centers and Related Community Facilities

 Although Oconee County remains largely rural, it boasts a number of cultural resources that serve to both educate and enrich the lives of its residents and visitors.
-These resources provide an educational component that generally includes classes, workshops, field trips, and classroom outreach for persons of all ages.

 The Walhalla Performing Arts Center strives to provide a world-class facility for performances, conferences, and special events to enhance the cultural and social life of Upstate South Carolina.
 The Arts Center is supported with funding from the South Carolina Arts Commission, the Oconee County Accommodations Tax (ATAX) Committee, the City of Walhalla, and private foundations and contributions.
-The Center is located in the historic Walhalla Civic Auditorium The current facility is the result of a restoration effort launched in 1993 by the Walhalla Auditorium Restoration Committee.
+The Center is located in the Walhalla Civic Auditorium that was built as a grade school in 1903 and is now listed on the National Register of Historic Places.
+The current facility is the result of a restoration effort launched in 1993 by the Walhalla Auditorium Restoration Committee.
 The auditorium was reopened with an inaugural performance in 2003.
 The facility features beautifully restored palladium windows, a decorative tin ceiling, and original hand planed woodwork and stair railings constructed by skilled German craftsmen.